-- 1 Introduction
+- Introduction

 - Why a handbook?

 - Who is this handbook for?

 - How to use it?

 - Key terms

-- 2 K

-- Key concepts

-- 3 Hands on

 Family of practices where future users and other stakeholders are fully involved in the design process

 In this handbook, 'Design' refers to the entire process of creating a built intervention, starting with an idea and ending with the built intervention.
 This includes the implementation of a built intervention, as design choices can also be made during construction.
 This understanding differs from other approaches that limit design to the drawing of an intervention.
 We illustrate the different steps involved within this broader understanding of the design process.